karan/oldblog/_posts/2014-05-25-reddit-griddit.md

 ## Conclusion

 *griddit* is my vision of what image-based subreddits should look like.
 It's not perfect.
 It's not the best solution either.
 If you don't agree with me, or have feedback about *griddit*, please leave a comment below.
+If you'd like to contribute code, check out the [repo on Github](https://github.com/karan/griddit).

 If you think you agree with me, please consider sharing this post.
 Spread the word.